maximemorge/AmdahlDemonstation/README.md

 The following experiments have been performed on a MacBook Pro 2,8 GHz Intel Core i7 Quad-core.
 The 4 physical cores appears as 8 logical CPUs with hyper-threading.

+"In theory, there is no difference between theory and practice.
+But, in practice, there is."
+Johannes Lambertus Adriana van de Snepscheut.

 ![Speedup/workers](results/speedup.png)

 ## Use case